How Long Does It Take To Recover From COVID-19?

 What are the guidelines for when you can stop isolating yourself after you've been sick?

 The Centers for Disease Control and Prevention issued guidance saying people with COVID-19 can stop isolating themselves when they've been fever free for 72 hours — that's three days after the fever ends.
-And to note: that is without the use of fever-reducing medicine.
-This should accompany an improvement in respiratory symptoms like coughing and shortness of breath, and should be at least seven days from the onset of initial symptoms.
+And to note: That is without the use of fever-reducing medicine.
+This should accompany an improvement in respiratory symptoms, such as coughing and shortness of breath, and should be at least seven days from the onset of initial symptoms.

 The CDC says testing can also inform the decision.
-But the test-based strategy the CDC suggests involves getting negative results on two tests, with samples collected at least 24 hours apart.
+But the test-based strategy that the CDC suggests involves getting negative results on two tests, with samples collected at least 24 hours apart.
 Given the difficulties with testing, that may not be realistic for most people right now.

-After self-isolation, recovered patients who are returning to work and public spaces should still follow the social distancing recommendations for everyone, like avoiding groups and washing hands.
+After self-isolation, recovered patients who are returning to work and public spaces should still follow the social distancing recommendations for everyone, such as avoiding groups and washing hands.
 Right now, most people are under stay-at-home orders, so trips outside may be limited anyway.

 For health care workers, some institutions have put in place additional guidance building on the CDC's.